Robert Mnuchin: Career

-Personal life
+Personal life and death

-Mnuchin's first wife was Elaine Terner Cooper.
+Mnuchin married his first wife, Elaine Terner Cooper, in 1957.
 They had two children.
 One son, Alan G. Mnuchin, was a vice president at Goldman Sachs in 1995, when he married Kimberly E. Kassel.
-The second son, Steven Mnuchin, also became a banker with Goldman Sachs and Secretary of the Treasury under US President Donald Trump.
+The second son, Steven Mnuchin, also became a banker with Goldman Sachs and later Secretary of the Treasury.
 In 1999 Cooper was a vice president of the Solomon R. Guggenheim Museum's international directors council, and a director of the Byrd Hoffman Foundation.
 She died on May 14, 2005.

-Mnuchin married his second wife Adriana in 1963.
+Mnuchin married his second wife, Adriana, in 1963.
 Adriana Mnuchin founded retail enterprises Tennis Lady and Cashmere-Cashmere.
-In 1995, she co-founded The Shakespeare Society (the first in the USA) and in 2009, Roundtable Cultural Seminars, an adult continuing education organization.
-Robert and Adriana Mnuchin have one child together: a daughter, Valerie Mnuchin.
+In 1995, she co-founded The Shakespeare Society, and in 2009, Roundtable Cultural Seminars, an adult continuing education organization.
+Robert and Adriana Mnuchin had one child together: a daughter, Valerie Mnuchin.
 Robert and Valerie Mnuchin opened a restaurant together in Shelter Island, New York in 2023.
 His step-daughter, Lisa Abelow Hedley, was nominated for an Emmy award for documentary film, and is married to the writer of Flashdance, Tom Hedley, with whom she has four children.

-In 1990, Mnuchin and his wife Adriana bought the Mayflower Inn, a country house hotel in Washington, Connecticut, which they turned into a Relais & Chateaux 30-room hotel, spa and restaurant, before selling it in 2007.
+In 1990, Mnuchin and his wife Adriana bought the Mayflower Inn, a country house hotel in Washington, Connecticut, which they turned into a Relais & Chateaux 30-room hotel, spa, and restaurant, before selling it in 2007.
 In 2011, they purchased a 5850 sqft Upper East Side house at 14 East 95th Street from Solomon Asser for $14.25 million, using his company, Nuke Properties LLC.
 Initially listed in 2014 at $17 million, it sold in January 2016 to Alastair and Alisa Wood for a reported $13 million.

-Mnuchin contributes to Democratic politicians in most election cycles and has declined to discuss his son's politics with reporters.
+Mnuchin's son Steven served as the Secretary of the Treasury in the first Trump cabinet.
+The elder Mnuchin contributed to Democratic politicians in most election cycles and declined to discuss his son's politics with the press.

+Mnuchin died in Bridgewater, Connecticut, on December 19, 2025, at the age of 92.